samyo07/NLP-Studio-/README.md

-# NLP Studio: Multi Tool AI
+# ⚡ NLP Studio — Multi-Tool AI

 This project is a simple web application that lets you run several NLP tools on the same text in one place.